pzhurkevich/FitNote/README.md

 FitNote is an application written in SwiftUI using MVVM architecture that is designed to help trainers and gym instructors organize their clients' workouts.

-The application has a simple and intuitive interface, and Firebase is used to organize the database - all information about trainer, clients, workouts, and their photos stored in the cloud, so that data is available online from any device.
+The application has a simple and intuitive interface.
+Firebase is used to organize all information about trainer, clients, workouts stored in the cloud, it's available online from any device.

 Let's take a brief look at the main screens of the app: